CS520-Fall2023/IE2-Triangle-Python-Solution/README.md

 3. Did your approach to writing unit tests differ between developing a coverage-adequate test suite and developing a mutation-adequate test suite?
 Briefly explain why or why not.

 Ans: Both approaches were similar in that they targeted specific parts of the original program (e.g., lines, branch, mutation).
 But for the mutation-adequate test suite, the approach needed to take into account the difference between the original program and the mutant.
-To kill a given mutant, you needed to design a test case where the same inputs led the original program to produce the expected output but that mutant do NOT produce the expected output.
+To kill a given mutant, you needed to design a test case where the same inputs led the original program to produce the expected output but that mutant did NOT produce the expected output.

 4. Consider your mutation test suite and the triangle program.
 For any given program, why are some mutants not detectable?

 Ans:
 For an undetectable mutant, it is behaviorally equivalent to the original program.
-For all possible test case inputs, the mutant and the original program produce the exact same outputs so either both pass the test case or else both fail it.
+For all possible test case inputs, the mutant and the original program produce the exact same outputs, meaning either both pass the test case or else both fail it.
 To kill a given mutant, you need to design a test case where the same inputs led the original program to produce the expected output but the mutant to NOT produce the expected output to kill that mutant.
 For the undetectable mutants, such inputs do not exist.
 Here are some common reasons for undetectable mutants.

 -Equivalent Mutants
 Equivalent mutants are mutants that, although syntactically different, are semantically equivalent to the original program.
 That is, they produce the same output for all possible inputs.